ToshioCP/Gobject-tutorial/gfm/sec6.md

 You can define your derivable object like this.
 If your object isn't abstract, use `G_DEFINE_TYPE` instead of `G_DEFINE_ABSTRACT_TYPE`.
 And you need one more thing, how to manage private data in your derivable object.
-There is a tutorial in [GObject API reference](https://developer-old.gnome.org/gobject/stable/howto-gobject.html).
+There is a tutorial in [GObject Reference Manual](https://docs.gtk.org/gobject/tutorial.html#gobject-tutorial).
 See the tutorial for learning derivable object.

 It is also good to see source files in Gtk.